JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

 Float16(8.0)
 ```

-The underscore `_` can be used to separate digits:
+The underscore `_` can be used as digit separator:

 ```jldoctest
 julia> 10_000, 0.000_000_005, 0xdead_beef, 0b1011_0010